geek1060/fds_assignment2/README.md

-Certainly!
-Here's the **rewritten version of the README** in a clean, structured format that's ideal for GitHub, preserving all original details and meaning while enhancing clarity and flow:

----

 # Social Media Analytics MapReduce Workflow

 This repository hosts a complete MapReduce-based workflow tailored for social media data analytics.
 It processes two datasets—`social_media_logs.txt` and `user_profiles.txt`—to uncover user behavior patterns, detect trending content, and generate comprehensive analytics by joining both datasets.